 The American College of Cardiology Foundation is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 The ACCF designates this educational activity for a maximum of 0.50 continuing nursing education contact hour.
-Requirements for successful completion are viewing of module in its entirety and completing the evaluation tool.

 While offering credits noted above, the module is not intended to provide extensive training or certification in the field.

 This CME activity may or may not discuss investigational, unapproved, or off-label use of drugs.
 Participants are advised to consult prescribing information for any products discussed.
 The information provided in this CME activity is for continuing medical education purposes only and is not meant to substitute for the independent medical judgment of a physician relative to diagnostic and treatment options for a specific patient's medical condition.

 The American College of Cardiology Foundation (ACCF) is not responsible for statements made by any contributor.
 Statements or opinions expressed in this program reflect the views of the contributors and do not reflect the official policy of the ACCF.

 This activity is offered at no cost to participants.
 Please proceed with the activity until you have successfully completed this program, answered all test questions, completed the post-test and evaluation, and have received a digital copy of your credit certificate.
 Your online certificate will be saved on myCME within your Profile/CME History, which you can access at any time.

 If you have an American College of Cardiology (ACC) account, you can choose to have your credit information sent to your ACC Transcript upon completion of the course.
 You will be prompted to log in to your ACC account, which will automatically trigger your credit submission.
 If you do not have an ACC account, you will have the opportunity to create one.